RocketChat/docs-old/4. User Guides/Channels/README.md

 To leave a channel you can simply hover your mouse over a channel, click on the three dots `...` and select "Leave Room".
 Alternatively you can type the command `/leave` on the message input.

 ## Creating Channels
+To create a channel you need to click on the plus `+` button that is alongside the channel search bar.

+This will open a pop up, and there you can set the name of that channel, if it is public or private, set it to read-only and invite users.

 ## LiveChat